-If in any year there is any money remaining in the revenue increment fund after these purposes have been satisfied, the excess shall be paid to the general fund of the county and, if applicable, of the city and any special district as defined by G.S.
-159-7, in proportion to their rates of ad valorem tax on taxable property located in the development financing district.
+If in any year there is any money remaining in the revenue increment fund after these purposes have been satisfied, not less than twenty percent (20%) of the excess shall be paid to the North Carolina Housing Trust Fund created under Chapter 122E for the purposes of increasing the supply of decent, affordable, and energy-efficient housing for low, very low, and moderate income residents of the issuing unit of local government.
+The moneys paid by the issuing unit of local government shall be used in

-(g) Duration of District.
+- compliance with the income targeting requirements of G.S.
+122E-6 for the residents of 1 2 the issuing unit of local government. - Moneys paid to the North Carolina Housing Trust Fund under this section must be used for the purposes set forth herein within four years of the contribution or such moneys will be subject to the purposes set forth in Chapter 122E for the low, very low, and moderate income residents of the State. - Nothing in this section shall be construed as relieving any legal obligations for replacement or relocation housing.
+The remaining excess shall be paid to the general 9 fund of the county and, if applicable, of the city and any special district as defined by 10 G.S.
+159-7, in proportion to their rates of ad valorem tax on taxable property located in the development financing district. - Duration of District.
 A development financing district shall terminate at the earlier of (i) the end of the thirtieth year after the effective date of the district or (ii) the date all development financing bonds issued for the district have been fully retired or sufficient funds have been set aside, pursuant to the bond order authorizing the bonds, to meet all future principal and interest requirements on the bonds.